adanalvarez/terraform-sandbox/cloudtrail-network-activity-events-for-vpc-endpoints/README.md

 # CloudTrail Network Activity Events for VPC Endpoints

-> [!NOTE]
-> This code was used for the blog post: https://medium.com/@adan.alvarez/diy-using-semgrep-with-llms-to-improve-code-reviews-d43d0584b34f

 This Terraform configuration deploys an AWS environment to test the new CloudTrail network activity events feature for VPC endpoints.
 The deployment includes:

 - VPC & Private Subnet: A VPC with a dedicated private subnet.